 Solvents change the finish of the paint, they make the colours duller, dryer and more brittle.
 So it’s suitable to use them to thin the paint to block in large areas of colour in the first stages of the painting which won’t necessarily be seen in the finished piece.

 Excessive use of solvents can create a chalky effect in your painting, and painting with solvent-thinned-paint over very oil rich layers will likely cause the paint film to crack (to prevent this from happening, learn the fat-over-lean rule).

-If you’re not sure where to start in using solvents to create your own medium, it’s good practice to start blocking in colours with purely pigment and solvent, then work up to a 1:2 oil to solvent mixture, then 1:1 and gradually increasing the amount of oil in your mixtures for each new layer.
+If you’re not sure where to start in using solvents to create your own oil painting medium, it’s good practice to start blocking in colours with purely pigment and solvent, then work up to a 1:2 oil to solvent mixture.
+Then 1:1 and gradually increasing the amount of oil in your mixtures for each new layer.
 That is the fat over lean rule in short.

 Buy turpentine here.